PECOS-packages/PECOS/design/instr-program-mvp.md

 )
 ```

-This is current PECOS code, not proposed API.
-The MVP comparison predicate and
-noise fixture are defined below.

-## Prerequisites

-Implementation starts only after these Stage 0 artifacts are reviewed:

-1. A short retrospective covering `pecos.qeccs`, legacy `LogicalCircuit`,
-   `_check_plan`, `SurfaceCircuitStep`/`CircuitRenderer`, and
-   `LogicalCircuitBuilder`.
-2. A dependency decision establishing standalone `pecos-instr` on
-   `pecos-core`, with QEC and PHIR bridges pointing in one direction.
-3. A versioned serialization note defining canonical ordering, deterministic
-   ID allocation, schema versioning, and provider fingerprint matching.
-4. A measurement note defining
-   `SemanticMeasId -> pecos_core::MeasId -> record offset`.
-5. A canonical Rust `PatchSpec` schema and parity fixtures for the subset used
-   by this MVP.

-These are design prerequisites, not permission to implement the deferred
-features themselves.
+The core MVP ends at a generated Tick artifact.
+A separate integration test
+passes that artifact and a fixed physical noise model to the existing native
+DEM builder.

-## Proposed authoring API
+## 2. Proposed authoring API

-This example is proposed API and becomes an executable documentation test when
+This proposed Python API must become an executable documentation test.
+Rust
-the MVP lands:
+must offer equivalent typed builders over the same Rust-owned objects.

 ```python
 surface = SurfaceInstrSet.providers()